Palm Springs Modern Tours

 Palm Springs' south end is a purist's dream – an endless maze of mid-century resorts, apartment complexes, country clubs and fabulous custom homes lining emerald-green fairways.
 From cool modernism to Hollywood regency to rustic ranch and roadside kitsch, the South Palm Canyon area of town warrants a tour all its own.

-Civic Center
+Palm Springs Civic Center

 Picture

-Modernist's love Palm Springs' Civic Center buildings for their purity, simplicity and subtlety.
-Similar structures from the 1960's can be found around the world, but these 1950's originals are prototypes that spawned a revolution in essential and economical, but nonetheless profound, civic architecture.
+Modernist's love Palm Springs Civic Center buildings for their purity, simplicity and subtlety.
+Similar structures from the 1960s can be found around the world, but these 1950s originals are prototypes that spawned a revolution in essential and economical, but nonetheless profound, civic architecture.
 (Left: City Hall's iconic sun screens)

 Araby Cove